TS King Edward: Background

 Such experience was needed before the turbine could obtain wide acceptance, as there had been problems in its development.
 The reciprocating steam engine, for all its theoretical faults, had been perfected over eight decades of development.
 Its manufacturing and operating characteristics were widely known; it had attained a high degree of fuel efficiency, and functioned economically across a range of speeds.
-In contrast, the turbine was new; the seagoing prototype Turbinia experienced engine problems in its expensive development; and its theoretical advantage in low vibrations had not been realized, as turbine blades had failed due to vibrations, as well as contacting the casing, leading to catastrophic destruction within the turbines.
+In contrast, the turbine was new; the seagoing prototype Turbinia experienced engine problems in its expensive development; and its theoretical advantage in low vibrations had not been realised, as turbine blades had failed due to vibrations, as well as contacting the casing, leading to catastrophic destruction within the turbines.
 In short, it was an expensive and unproven technology.

 From a records of a later discussion, it appears that Archibald Denny, a partner in the shipbuilders William Denny and Brothers, had already been impressed by a technical paper by Parsons and had approached him with the suggestion of using steam turbines to power a merchant vessel.
 Denny apparently invited Clyde railway steamboat owners to sponsor the venture, but nothing came of these exploratory informal approaches.
 It was left to one of the owners of private steamer fleets to take on this challenge.